idcrook/i-dotfiles/_pip/README.md

 Since we are using `--user` should not need to preface with `sudo`

+In a newly sourced shell (to get the proper environment)

 ```shell
 #pip3 install --user --requirement packages3.ubuntu18.04.server.txt
 #pip3 install --user --requirement packages3.ubuntu19.10.txt